michael7nightingale/Birds-Android/README.md

 # Birds android application (Job test task)

 This is the Python configuration for `Simple UI` framework.
 The business task is to create the process (application) for managing the list of birds, their cards and your own seen list.
+I choose the most comfortable DB structure.

 ## Stack